powdr-labs/powdr/README.md

 contains all combinations of rows.
 The function finally reduces the polynomials to size `3 * 65536 * 65536`, because onyl one value of `C` is valid for each `OP`-`A`-`B`-combination.

+### The "Polynomial" Terminology

+While the terminology makes sense looking at the final encoding, polynomials should probably be called something else, since they do not really resemble polynomials.
+The confusion is more apparent when you allow in-line definitions.

+Maybe we should call them just "column".

 ### Types